BobbyShmurner/CubemapMaker/README.md

 ## Orientation Settings

-There are 3 orientation settings avalible:
+There are 3 orientation settings available:

-**- Yaw (Default):** This will capture the cubemap in the direction your facing but will keep the world upright
+**- Yaw (Default):** This will capture the cubemap in the direction you're facing but will keep the world upright

-**- Accurate:** This will accuratly capture rotation in the cubemap, so whereever you are looking will be the forward position.
+**- Accurate:** This will accurately capture rotation in the cubemap, so wherever you are looking will be the forward position.
 This can create some very disorienting cubemaps, so use with caution!
-(Or don't, I dont really care tbh)
+(Or don't, I don't really care tbh)

 **- None:** This won't take the camera's orientation into account at all